2025 Sustainable in a Generation Report

 Goal: Reduce the total GHG emissions across our value chain by 50% by 2030 and achieve Net Zero by 2050 compared to 2015.

-16.4% reduction in GHGs of our full value chain from our 2015 baseline
+16.9% reduction in GHGs across our full value chain from our 2015 baseline

 Goal: Hold flat the total land area associated with our value chain.